vrugtehagel/yozo/README.md

 #### [elements]

 You've got a template, and you probably want access to the elements in it.
-This symbol lets you, by exposing the `querySelector` on the shadow root to you without you having to write it all out.
+This symbol lets you do so, by exposing the `querySelector` on the shadow root to you without you having to write it all out.
 You pass the selector to the `this[elements]` function directly, e.g. `this[elements]('button.btn > span')`.
 You also get a `querySelectorAll` variant, of course: `this[elements].all('button.btn > span')`.
 This returns an array of elements rather than a `NodeList`, allowing you to immediately use methods like `.filter` or `.map` on the result without having to use the spread operator on the result.

 #### [internals]